hzeller/beagleg/README.md

 and `axis_mapping`.
 The first describes the mapping of driver channels to connector positions on the cape (which might differ due to board layout reasons), the second the mapping of G-code axes (such as 'X' or 'Y') to the connector position.
-The channel layout can be changed with `--channel-layout` and defaults to the BUMPS cape; the axis mapping can be set with the `--axis-mapping` flag.
+The channel layout defaults to the BUMPS cape, but can be changed with `--channel-layout` (only needed if you connect your own cape with a different layout).
+Taxis mapping can be set with the `--axis-mapping` flag.

 In the following [Bumps cape][bumps], the X axis on the very left (with a plugged in motor), second slot empty, third is 'Z', fourth (second-last) is E, and